Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 Can you freeze a pasta salad?

-Technically yes, you can, but I wouldn’t recommend it.
+Technically, yes, you can, but I wouldn’t recommend it.
 When defrosted, you’ll find it has a strange, gummy texture and just won’t be a good experience to eat.

 Like this recipe?
 Here are some more salads you might enjoy

 If you make this recipe, I’d love to hear from you!
-You can leave me a comment below.
+You can leave a recipe rating and a comment below.
+And remember to tag @DishedByKate on Instagram, Facebook and TikTok if you’ve made one of my recipes.
+Seeing your recreations really makes my day 😊.

 Print